 Ms. Carcedo has a Bachelor of Arts degree from Vanderbilt University, a Master's of Public Affairs from the University of Texas at Austin, and a Master's of Business Administration from Texas Woman’s University.
 She has several hours of management and leadership training from a variety of national organizations including the American Leadership Forum, Wells Fargo New Executive Directors Institute, Leadership Houston, and the National Grants Management Association.
 Jo also serves on the board of directors for Philanthropy Southwest, American Leadership Forum and Incarnate Word Academy High School in Houston.

 Alexandra (Lexi) Bambas Nolen, PhD, MPH

 Vice President for Impact

 Dr. Lexi Nolen is the Episcopal Health Foundation’s Vice President for Impact.
-She oversees planning and evaluation to ensure impact through the work of the Foundation and its beneficiaries and partners, as well as continuous learning processes, networking and convening to bring partners together, and the Foundation’s engagement with the Diocese of Texas leadership and outreach ministries.
+She oversees evaluation to ensure impact through the work of the Foundation and its beneficiaries and partners, as well as continuous learning processes, networking and convening to bring partners together, and the Foundation’s engagement with the Diocese of Texas leadership and outreach ministries.